Ellie Carpenter: Early life and education

 Ellie Madison Carpenter was born on 28 April 2000, in Cowra, New South Wales, located approximately 300 km west of Sydney.
 She grew up on a farm there with her parents, who were both physical education teachers.
 Growing up, Carpenter regularly undertook extended travels to play soccer in Young, Canberra, and Sydney.

 At age 12, her family moved to Sydney so she could attend Westfields Sports High School.
 She attended both Cowra and Mulyan Public Schools.

 At age 17, she dropped out of school to pursue her athletic career full-time.

 Club career

-Western Sydney Wanderers FC
+Western Sydney Wanderers

 Carpenter joined Western Sydney Wanderers in September 2015.
 During the 2015–16 W-League season, she was a starting defender in all twelve games that she played.
 The Wanderers finished in seventh place during the regular season with a record.
 Her performance during her inaugural season earned her a call-up to a training camp with the Matildas in November 2015.
 Despite being only 15, she was a versatile right back defender who often helped out in offensive plays overlapping and serving crosses to her teammates.